 If you don’t report a number to Beeminder it assumes your number is the same as yesterday.
-(In the case of Set-A-Limit goals, it assumes (or will — we’re rolling this out slowly!) your number is twice the current rate of the yellow brick road.)
-If that ever causes you to go off your road, you lose.
-Your road tells you your current safety buffer: the number of days you can get away with doing nothing / not reporting.
-If your road is flat, of course, your safety buffer will be infinite (except with Set-A-Limit goals).
-So you can pause your road for a vacation for any length of time.
-But note that any change to your road steepness, such as making it flat, has a one-week delay before it takes effect.
+(In the case of Do Less goals, it assumes your number is twice the current rate of the bright red line.)
+If that ever causes you to cross your red line, you lose.
+Your graph tells you your current safety buffer: the number of days you can get away with doing nothing / not reporting.
+If your red line is flat, of course, your safety buffer will be infinite (except with Do Less goals).
+So you can pause your graph for a vacation for any length of time.
+But note that any change to your red line's steepness, such as making it flat, has a one-week delay before it takes effect.

-If something truly unexpected happens, such as physical injury, that prevents you from staying on your yellow brick road you can make your road immediately become flat.
+If something truly unexpected happens, such as physical injury, that prevents you from staying on track you can make your red line immediately become flat.
 To mitigate this otherwise abusable loophole, there are two conditions on invoking the force majeure clause (also known as the SOS clause).